MetaCrazie/JavaCompiler/README.md

-This compiler is not complete: only contains lexer and parser.
+This compiler is not complete: only contains lexer.
 Java syntax specification is reduced.
+Parser to be implemented later.